yastapova/live-stock/LiveStockSite/WebContent/README.md

 5 Utilities
 ----------------------------------
 In addition to the transactions described above, the system should provide facilities for:

-Allowing the manager to add and delete users
+Allowing the manager to add and delete users (login stuff?)
 Backing up the database files
-A comprehensive Help facility, including a topic-driven pull-down Help menu
+A comprehensive Help facility, including a topic-driven pull-down Help menu [DONE]